Atrophius/twihl/index.md

 information coming out on a very frequent basis as interesting things happen with all of the talents.
 Those will be HoloDay posts.
-The Weekly Roundups are designed as an "In Case You Missed It" drop of information from the HoloDays for the past week + some additional information on talent milestones, some interesting content you might have missed, and some of my favorite fan art from the past week.
+The Weekly Roundups are designed as an "In Case You Missed It" drop of information from the HoloDays for the past week + stuff I couldn't include in individual HoloDays, some additional information on talent milestones, some interesting content you might have missed, and some of my favorite fan art from the past week.
 Soon, you'll be able to subscribe to our Weekly Roundups via email to make sure you never miss an update.
 * **HoloHistory Series** &mdash; I'm gonna take a look back at some of the history of Hololive and the various talents, particularly Gen 0 - 3, so that you can learn more about them all.